- How do I contact Quinnipiac University Online admissions?

 Is there an on-campus and online orientation for new students?

-Yes.
+Some programs offer an on-campus orientation.
 The admissions office will provide students with information regarding online and on-campus based orientations.
 Quinnipiac University provides a Web-based equivalent for students in online programs who are unable to attend the on-campus orientation.
 The Web-based orientation includes a video from each program director and a video for the different academic and administrative support areas such as library, Learning Commons, technology support, financial aid and registrar.